hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/3-install-linux.md

 ---
-title: "Install Hugo Extended on WSL (Ubuntu) using snap"
+title: "Install Hugo Extended on Linux using snap"
-description: "Install Hugo on a Linux environment via Windows Subsystem for Linux using snap."
+description: "Install Hugo on a Linux environment using snap"
 draft: false
 weight: 3
 date: 2025-07-07
 author: "Harold Miesen"
 ---

-## Install Hugo Extended on WSL using snap
+## Install Hugo Extended on Linux using snap

 ### Step 1: Update Your System